religiosa1/en_ru_le_bot/README.md

 ## List of commands available to bot.

+Commands are just messages in the chat, starting with a `/` character.
+A command must be first part of the message and may be followed by bot user handle (e.g. `/help@en_ru_le_bot`) and/or arguments  (e.g. `/help members`).

+List of commands is also accessible in the bot menu (by going to direct messages with the bot and clicking on "Menu" button).
+Menu for regular users displays common commands, while for chat admins it will display admin commands as well.

+All of the commands can be sent in the chat or in DM with the bot (if you don't want other users to see them being executed).

+The bot logs who executed which command internally, so this information is available in the logs.

+Some commands expect duration as their argument.
+Duration can be supplied as an integer number (e.g. `20`) in this case it will be interpreted in minutes, or with a unit suffix.
+For example:
+- `30s` -- 30 seconds
+- `5m30s` -- 5 minutes 30 seconds
+- `1h` -- one hour
+- `1.5d` -- 1.5 days (aka 36 hours)

 ###  Public Commands (Available to all users)

-  - /today - Check current language day status
+- /today check current day: whether it's English, Russian, or Free It accounts for forced days as well.
-  - /rules - Display chat rules
+- /rules display the group's rules
-  - /help - Show help message
+- /help ["members"] display help on bot commands
+  For admins it will also display admin-only commands, unless "members" argument is supplied.

 ### Admin-Only Commands

-  - /flush - Refresh admin list from chat
+- /alarm Toggle notifications about day change on/off

+ With alarm on, bot will notify about English/Russian day changes.
-  - /langchecks - Toggle automatic language day scheduling
+- /langchecks Toggle language checks on/off

+If langchecks are disabled, bot won't check message language, or send notifications about day changes.
+This basically disables the bot, outside of settings commands, or displaying rules.

-  - /forcelang [en|ru] - Force specific language or check current forced language
+- /forcelang ["en"|"ru"] Force a specific language

-  - /cooldown [duration] - Set violation cooldown (0-150 minutes) or reset cooldown
+  Used to override the standard schedule.
+Without arguments removes forced language.
+With an argument, allows to set the forced language, e.g.
+  `/forcelang ru`
-  - /mute - Toggle mute system on/off
+- /mute Toggle mutes on language violations on/off

+  With mutes off, bot will give warnings to users, but will never restrict their permissions (posting messages,photos, etc.) or count the amount of warnings.
-  - /pardon [@user] - Remove violations for specific user or all users
+- /pardon [@user] - Clears violations counter for a specific user or all users.

+  Without arguments removes all counters for all users.
+Can receive username mention as argument, to clear restrictions for a specific user, e.g.
+  `/pardon @john`.

 - /mute_duration [duration] - Set or view mute duration

+  Without arguments displays the current mute duration value -- for how long users' permissions will be restricted so they can't post, after repeated violations.
+With the argument sets this value.

 - /warnings_expiry [duration] - Set or view warnings expiration time

+  Warnings automatically expire after predefined amount of time (3 hours by default) -- meaning if a user hasn't performed any more violations in this time their transgressions are absolved.
+Without an argument it shows the current expiry duration, with an argument -- sets it.

 - /warnings_number [int] - Set or view number of warnings before mute

-  - /alarm - Toggle notifications about day change on/off
+  The amount of warnings user must receive before his permissions are temporarily restricted.
+If set to 0, they will be muted immediately on the first violation.
+Without arguments shows the current settings value, with an argument -- sets it.

+- /cooldown [duration] Set cooldown value for wrong language warnings

+  If a bot issued a warning, it won't do so for some time.
+This time is common for all users, meaning if user A got a warning, and user B started to write in a wrong language he still won't receive a warning until this cooldown time will pass.

+  Our goal isn't to ban everyone or spam with warnings and threats, but to stimulate the language exchange.

+  Without an argument displays the current cooldown value, with a value sets it.

+### Hidden admin commands

+These commands are not displayed in the menu or help text.
+Know what you're doing if you're using them.

+- /flush_admins Invalidate admins cache.
+Admin list is cached for 3 hours.
+In case you just added or removed an admin, and don't want to wait for his permissions to be updated, you can force cache invalidation with this command.

 - /rt <text> - Retranslate text to chat (for fun and comedic purposes -- like the bot says it).

 ### Violation Process:

 1. When a user violates language rules (posts in wrong language on language-specific days), they get warnings
+2. Each warning triggers a cooldown process -- for the cooldown duration time no one will receive a new warning. (configurable with `/cooldown`)
-  2. Default: 3 warnings before mute (configurable with `/warnings_number`)
+3. Default: 3 warnings before mute (configurable with `/warnings_number`)
-  3. After reaching warning limit, user gets temporarily muted
+4. After reaching warning limit, user gets temporarily muted

 Mute Details:
-  - Duration: 180 minutes (3 hours) by default, configurable with `/mute_duration`
+- Duration: 15 minutes by default, configurable with `/mute_duration`
 - Restrictions: Can't send messages, media, polls, or other content (but can invite users)
-  - Expiration: Violations expire after a set time (configurable with `/mute_duration`)
+- Expiration: Violations expire after a set time -- 3 hours by default, configurable with `/warnings_expiry`

 The system only affects non-admin users and requires the mute capacity to be enabled.

+Given a cooldown time common for all violations, and 3 warnings, bot shouldn't really mute anyone all that often, it's more of a scare-tactic to show it has teeth (otherwise users just ignore the bot).

 ### Storage: